-Displacement Avoidance Plan Technical Assistance Implementation Consultant
+Displacement Avoidance Plan Consultant - Technical Assistance Grant

 In order to successfully implement the DAP, the City will call upon community resources like the Outreach & Oversight Committee, Anti-Displacement Task Force, advocacy agencies, local community development agencies, community residents and other local area stakeholders.
 Additionally, the DAP requires various layers of qualitative and quantitative data gathering, surveys, reports on data gathering, and interviews as its goal is to determine the local area causes of displacement in order to produce policies that are relevant and supported by the Fresno community.
-The City will supplement its resources by engaging a consultant team to assist with the DAP activities and provide support in implementing the various activities.
+The City will supplement its resources by engaging a consultant team to assist with the DAP activities and provide support in implementing the various tasks and activities as outlined in the work plan document.
+The Implementation